josxjunior/josxjunior/README.md

-## Hey there! 🙌
+Hello, and welcome to my profile.

-I'm José Junior,a student of Computer Science in Brazil🇧🇷.
+I am José Junior, a Computer Science student based in Brazil.

-I'm focused on continuous learning, building projects, and solving real-world problems.
+I am committed to continuous learning, developing software projects, and applying technology to solve real-world problems.

-I'm passionate about backend development, specializing in Java, Spring Boot, Kotlin, and SQL.
+My primary area of interest is backend development, with a focus on Java, Spring Boot, Kotlin, and SQL.

-## Tools & Tech💻
+Technologies

+- Java
-- Java and Spring Boot
+- Spring Boot
+- Kotlin
+- SQL

+About Me

+- Dedicated to Computer Science and software development
-- Kotlin and SQL
+- Continuously improving my technical and problem-solving skills

-## A Bit more about me

-- A real lover of CS
-- Always studying on free time
+- Always studying and expanding my knowledge in my free time